ashhtangg/metaheads_v2/_posts/2017/2025-04-19-life_classes_and_sub_classes.md

 I've always admired physicality.
 I'm not necessarily someone that looks strong (being around 5'6 and smaller framed) - however growing up watching Naruto, Bleach and other shonen shows.
 Being able to push and exert yourself always appealed to me.

-I used to go gym 5 times a week, twice a day, I tracked my macros and protein intake.
+I used to go gym 5 times a week, I tracked my macros and protein intake.
 I knew (and still know) my all-time PRs — my max bench, squat, deadlift and my best 5km run time.

 This later translated to my love of boxing: the art of hitting without getting hit, the head movement, the different types of guards, space control, cadence, and rhythm.
 The thrill that I felt to have full autonomy in what felt like every inch of fibre and muscle I had within my body, to make people miss by a fraction of a hair, or to place shots with pin point speed and procision.